OVERVIEW

 A corporation must determine the deduction for vehicles it owns based on actual operating expenses.
 The corporation is also limited by the business-use percentage of the vehicle.

-One more thing: The employee's income for personal use of a corporate vehicle is determined based on the market value of the vehicle, not on the actual expenses or standard mileage rate used to determine the deduction, for example, the cost to rent a vehicle.
+- The employee's income for personal use of a corporate vehicle is determined based on the market value of the vehicle, not on the actual or standard method used to determine the deduction of the cost to rent a vehicle, for example.

 Partnership/LLC